What Is the UN General Assembly?

 Diplomacy and International Institutions

 The UN General Assembly is the only universally representative body of the United Nations.
-The other major bodies are the Security Council, the Economic and Social Council, the Secretariat, and the International Court of Justice.
+The other major bodies are the Security Council, Economic and Social Council, Secretariat, and International Court of Justice.
 As delineated in the Charter of the United Nations, the function of the General Assembly is to discuss, debate, and make recommendations on subjects pertaining to international peace and security, including development, disarmament, human rights, international law, and the peaceful arbitration of disputes between nations.

-It elects the nonpermanent members of the Security Council and other UN bodies, such as the Human Rights Council (HRC), and appoints the secretary-general based on the Security Council’s recommendation.
+It elects the nonpermanent members of the Security Council and other UN bodies, such as the Human Rights Council (UNHRC), and appoints the secretary-general based on the Security Council’s recommendation.
 It considers reports from the other four organs of the United Nations, assesses the financial situations of member states, and approves the UN budget, its most concrete role.
 The assembly works with the Security Council to elect the judges of the International Court of Justice.

 What does membership of the UN General Assembly look like?